joshhornby/joshhornby.github.io/_posts/2025-06-11-boundaries-over-coordination.md

 If you want to know how healthy your engineering system is, count the meetings on your calendar.
 Or better yet, count the ones labelled "cross-team sync".

 As dependencies grow, so does the overhead required to keep them in sync.
 New shared Slack channels, sprawling Jira boards, a weekly check-in "just to keep us aligned."
-I've been part of rollouts where the answer to any missed hand-off was to add another layer of coordination, hoping that more glue might compensate for too many moving parts.
+I've been part of rollouts where the answer to any missed hand-off was to add another layer of coordination, hoping that more meetings might compensate for too many moving parts.

 But lately, I've started asking: _What if coordination isn't a sign of organisational maturity, but a sign the boundaries are broken?_